 The couple were the first people to be prosecuted and jailed, for 15 months, in a landmark case.
 Judge David Aubrey QC told the pair in court, “Those who may be tempted in the future to make dishonest claims in relation to fake holiday sickness, if they are investigated and bought to justice, whatever the circumstances of an individual, he or she must expect to receive an immediate custodial sentence”.

-After intense lobbying from the travel industry, the government has now introduced a law limiting the costs firms can command for making holiday sickness claims, this will significantly reduce the amount of claims proceeding and hopefully save the package holiday from being taken away from British tourists.
+After intense lobbying from the travel industry, the government has now introduced a law limiting the costs firms can command for making holiday sickness claims, this will significantly reduce the amount of claims Progressing and hopefully save the package holiday from being taken away from British tourists.

 What to do if you have a genuine claim!